yukiar/yukiar.github.io/research.md

 ##### Publications
 * Y. Arase and J. Tsujii: Compositional Phrase Alignment and Beyond, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2020), pp. 1611–1623 (Nov.
 2020).
 [code](https://github.com/yukiar/phrase_alignment_cted)
-* T. Kajiwara, B. Miura, and Y. Arase.
-Monolingual Transfer Learning via Bilingual Translators for Style-Sensitive Paraphrase Generation, in Proc. of the AAAI Conference on Artificial Intelligence (AAAI 2020), pp. 8042-8049, (Feb.
+* J. Takayama and Y. Arase: Consistent Response Generation with Controlled Specificity. in Proc. of Findings of the Association for Computational Linguistics: EMNLP 2020, pp. 4418–4427 (Nov.
 2020).
 * M. Yoshinaka, T. Kajiwara, and Y. Arase.
 SAPPHIRE: Simple Aligner for Phrasal Paraphrase with Hierarchical Representation, in Proc. of Language Resources and Evaluation Conference (LREC 2020), pp. 6861–6867 (May 2020).
 * D. Nishihara, T. Kajiwara, and Y. Arase: Controllable Text Simplification with Lexical Constraint, in Proc. of Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pp. 260-266, (July 2019).
+* T. Kajiwara, B. Miura, and Y. Arase.
+Monolingual Transfer Learning via Bilingual Translators for Style-Sensitive Paraphrase Generation, in Proc. of the AAAI Conference on Artificial Intelligence (AAAI 2020), pp. 8042-8049, (Feb.
+2020).
 * Y. Arase and J. Tsujii: SPADE: Evaluation Dataset for Monolingual Phrase Alignment, in Proc. of Language Resources and Evaluation Conference (LREC 2018), (May 2018).
 * Y. Arase and J. Tsujii: Monolingual Phrase Alignment on Parse Forests, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2017), pp. 1-11 (Sept.
 2017).